tokolist/yii-components/protected/extensions/yiicomp/widgets/YiiJevix/readme.md

 )
 ~~~

-3. Use widget in following way
+3. Use widget in the following way

 ~~~php
 <?php $this->beginWidget('CYiiJevix', array(